 - Maintain an ideal body weight .

-In addition, your doctor may recommend a bone density test or offer other medications, such as alendronate (Fosamax), calcitonin (multiple brand names), or raloxifene (Evista,).
+In addition, your doctor may recommend a bone density test or suggest medications, such as alendronate (Fosamax), calcitonin (multiple brand names), or raloxifene (Evista).

-Vaginal dryness.
-Vaginal lubricants, estrogen creams, or estrogen rings may help relieve vaginal dryness.
-There are many products available, and you may need to try several to find one that works best for you and your partner.
-Using an estrogen ring may not be the best choice for women with estrogen-positive breast cancers, so talk with your doctor before using an estrogen ring.
+For vaginal dryness, consider using vaginal lubricants, estrogen creams, or using an estrogen ring.
+You may need to try several products to find one that works best for you and your partner.
+In addition, talk with your doctor before using an estrogen ring because it may not be the best choice for women with ER-positive breast cancers.